-- A. Drive Operates Improperly - 1.
-Cannot obtain maximum rated frequency and speed. - a.
+A. Drive Operates Improperly

+1. Cannot obtain maximum rated frequency and speed.

+- a.
 Check the driver reference REF volts (Meter card pos.
 2 or driver receptacle K, terminal 18 to terminal 2 (COM).
 If less than 15 volts check the reference potentiometer (should be 5000 ohms) or check the system control (see system elementary diagrams). - b.
 Check the converter voltage reference CVR (Meter card pos.
 6 or driver receptacle K, term.
 14 voltage to common).
 This voltage should decrease at an even rate to approximately 3.5 volts as the driver reference is increased to 15 volts.
 If this is the case, continue on to part (c).
 However, if the CVR voltage suddenly decreased to about 1.5 volts, it indicates the converter is saturating.
 Check the DC link voltage.
 It should read approximately 15 at Meter card pos.
-4 or should read either approximately 240 volts DC or 480 volts DC between power circuit terminals P2 and N2, for a 230 volt AC or 460 volt AC drive respectively.
+4 or should read either approximately 300 volts DC or 600 volts DC between power circuit terminals P2 and N2, for a 230 volts AC 460 volt AC drive respectively.
 If this voltage is significantly less, check the AC supply voltage level and check the converter.
 See Converter Troubleshooting in this section.
-If the DC link voltage is approximately 1.35 times the AC supply voltage, the voltage limit VLIM potentiometer on the Regulator card is not adjusted properly.
+If the DC link voltage is approximately 1.35 times the AC supply voltage the voltage limit VLIM potentiometer on the Regulator card is not adjusted properly.
 Refer to Adjustments section. - c.
 Check the inverter frequency voltage FVR (Meter card pos.
 3 or driver receptacle K, terminal 17 to terminal 2 (COM).
 The drive output frequency should be 5 times this voltage reading when the 75 Hz base frequency jumper is selected or 10 times when the 150 Hz base frequency jumper is used and 20 times for the 300 Hz base frequency jumper.
 If the FVR reading agrees with the output frequency and all jumpers are correct, then the BF potentiometer on the Regulator card should be adjusted (Refer to Adjustments section).
 If the output frequency does not agree with the FVR reading, or if the BF adjustment appears faulty, replace the Regulator card and check the operation.

-- 2. Motor will not accelerate from stall or low speed. - a.
+2. Motor will not accelerate from stall or low speed.

+- a.
 Check the driver REF volts (Meter card pos.
 2 or driver receptacle, terminal 18 to terminal 2.
-If it is less than 2 volts, check the reference potentiometer or system control (see system elementary diagrams). - b.
+If it less than 2 volts, check the reference potentiometer or system control (see system elementary diagrams). - b.
 Check if the inverter is operating.
 Meter card pos.
-11 (RI), or driver receptacle K, term 9 voltage to common, should be near 20.
+11 (R1), or driver receptacle K, term.
+9 voltage to common, should be near 20.
 If zero, refer to Drive Shuts Down, or Will Not Start. - c.
 Check the DMF input at driver TB2, terminal 35.
 It should be high (near 20 volts to common).
 If it is near zero volts to common, check the system control connected to this input. - d.
 Check if the drive is in current limit.
 (The drive should shut down with an ITOC fault light after about 45 seconds).
 Meter card, pos.
 10 (CL), or driver receptacle K, term.
 10 voltage to common, should be near 20.
 If less than 10, check the settings of the current limit CLIM and voltage boost VB potentiometers on the Regulator card.
 Refer to Adjustments section. - e.
-If the problem cannot be found, replace the Regulator card and check operation. - 3.
-Motor operation is rough or unstable. - a.
-Check voltage boost VB potentiometer adjustment.
+If the problem cannot be found, replace the Regulator card and check operation.

+3. Motor operation is rough or unstable.

+- a.
+Check voltage boost potentiometer adjustment.
 Excessive voltage boost at low speed and light load operation will cause motor "cogging" or a grinding noise.
 Refer to Adjustments section. - b.
 Check IR compensation, IRC potentiometer adjustment.
 Too high a setting may result in rough or unstable operation.
-Refer to Adjustments section. - c.
-If violently unstable motor operation occurs below one-half rated speed, check that the stability-slowdown circuit is connected.
-On driver receptacle G, terminal 23 should be connected to terminal 7.
+Refer to Adjustments section.